 Postcode for Satnav - TD5 8HN.
 This is for Dean Road, right by the village green.

 From England, head up the A697 to Cornhill on Tweed, then take a left hand turn at the end of the village, signposted 'Wark, Carham'.
 Follow this road for about 8 miles to Sprouston.

 From the centre of Kelso in Scotland, take the A699 past the Abbey and over the Tweed.
 Just over the river the main road bears right, but carry straight on, on the B6352.
 Follow this road round, then turn left about 50 yards before the Superstore roundabout, signposted 'Sprouston', then follow this road for about 2 miles to the village.

 There is a village green at the east end of the village, near a telephone box.
-It should be possible to park here.
+It should be possible to park here by the kirk.

 You can see a map of the route here.

 Cross the road to the phone box and follow the roadway past it, which quickly becomes a grassy path that leads you up to the river Tweed.
-Cross over a wooden bridge then turn right and follow the river downstream for about a mile or so, until you come to a weir where the Tweed splits into a few islands.
+Cross over a wooden bridge then turn right and follow the river downstream for about half a mile until you come to a wooden fishing hut by a small stream.
+Take the bridge over the stream, and step over a small electric fence, then follow the path up a rise.
+Follow the river down and around a bend to the right, for another half mile or so, until you climb above the river behind some trees, above a weir where the Tweed splits into a few islands.
 Just past the islands, the path meets a roadway beside Banff Mill, now a fishing hut.
 Turn right up this roadway.